What do banks do?

 Although this is just one part of a bank’s work, it is where a lot of its commercial activities take place.
 In simple terms, traders buy and sell products like debt (bonds) and commodities (like oil and natural gas) and execute foreign exchange deals to make an incremental profit and/or hedge risk.

-Sales, Trading, Structuring and Financing encompass the following asset classes: Interest Rates, Foreign Exchange, Credit and Emerging Markets.
+Sales, Trading, Structuring and Financing encompass the following asset classes: Interest Rates, Foreign Exchange (FX), Credit and Emerging Markets.

 What would you like to see?